gnesher/phaser-capacitor/README.md

 ### important
 - While multiple deployment targets are supported different targets (desktop / mobile) will likely require some code changes.
 - This is still a work in progress, comments & suggestions are welcome
+- Some users reported problems with running the electron app in the first attempt.
+If you encounter a problem when running ```npm run electron:start``` You might need to run ```npm install``` within the electrong folder first.

 Guy N.